Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

-\end{proof} \begin{remark} If we instead considered smooth moments, we would get the slightly better error-term $O_\eps (X^{2s_1+\eps})$ using Theorem \ref{smooth} in the appendix. \end{remark} \begin{remark}One can check that in the weight 2 case, the main term agrees with Petridis and Risager \cite[Corollary 7.7]{PeRi}. \end{remark} From the above we can deduce the asymptotic moments of $L(f,a/c,k/2)$ by partial summation.
+with $P_n$ a polynomial of degree $n$ and leading coefficient given by (\ref{leadingcoef}).
+Choosing $T=X^{2/3}$ we get the wanted. \end{proof} \begin{remark} If we instead considered smooth moments, we would get the improved error-term $O_\eps (X^{2s_1+\eps})$. \end{remark} \begin{remark}One can check that in the weight 2 case, the main term agrees with Petridis and Risager \cite[Corollary 7.7]{PeRi}. \end{remark} From the above we can deduce the asymptotic moments of $L(f,\cdot ,k/2)$ by partial summation.

 \begin{cor} Let $m\neq n$ be non-negative integers.
 Then we have